eclipse-keyple/keyple-website/content/docs/build-your-first-app/android-app.md

             //Set Keyple in a detection mode
             //We choose to stop detection as soon as one card is detected it.startCardDetection(ObservableReader.PollingMode.SINGLESHOT)
-            //Activate NFC detection (To be removed soon for merge with below step) it.enableNFCReaderMode(this)
         }
     }
 }